ravager/brs-utils/README.md

 ## buOptional
 A container object which may or may not contain a non-Invalid value.
 If a value is present, isPresent() will return true and get() will return the value.

+## buSet
+A very simplistic Set implementation.
+Only works with BrightScript primitives